sporto/elm-tutorial/fetching_resources/showing_errors_2.md

             ( model.players, fx )
 ```

 `Signal.send` creates a task that when run send a message to an address.
 So here we are asking to send the `errorMessage` to the `showErrorAddress` address.

+We need to return an effect, not a task, so we convert this task to an effect by using `|> Effect.task`.
+And the effect needs to be of type Players Action.

 ---